Skip to main content

 2

-Even if the rejection mentions only one thing, run the full audit.
+Even if the rejection mentions only one thing, re-run bash scripts/appstore-43-audit.sh and walk every pre-submit step.
 Reviewers compare binaries; if one fingerprint matched, others probably did too.

 3